 Although Proto-Sound 2.0 has been designed and engineered for ease of use, you may have some questions during initial operation.
 The following table should answer most questions.
-If your problem cannot be resolved with this table, contact M.T.H. for assistance (telephone: 410-381-2580; fax 410-423-0009; service@mth-railking.com, 7020 Columbia Gateway Drive, Columbia MD 21046-1532).
+If your problem cannot be resolved with this table, contact M.T.H. for assistance (telephone: 410-381-2580; fax: 410-423-0009; service@mth-railking.com, 7020 Columbia Gateway Drive, Columbia MD 21046-1532).

 Starting Up Remedy When I first turn the power on, the engine will not begin to run.
 I have to turn the throttle off and then on again to get the engine to operate.
 This is normal behavior.
 To prevent accidental high-speed start-ups, Proto-Sound 2.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
 See the "Basic Operation" section for more details.
-Whistle/Horn Remedy When I press the whistle/horn button, the bell comes on instead.
+Horn Remedy When I press the whistle button, the bell comes on instead.
 Reverse the transformer leads.
 I can't get the horn to blow when I press the whistle button.
 You may be pressing the button too quickly.
-Try pressing the whistle/horn button more slowly, taking approximately one full second to fully depress the button.
-B ell Remedy When I press the whistle button, the bell sounds.
+Try pressing the whistle button more slowly, taking approximately one full second to fully depress the button.
+Bell Remedy When I press the whistle button, the bell sounds.
 Reverse the transformer leads.
 I can't get the bell to ring when I press the bell button.
 You may be pressing the button too quickly.
 Try pressing the bell button more slowly, taking approximately one full second to fully depress the button.
 The bell won't work on a separate bell button.
 Check the wiring of the separate button.
-Coupler Remedy When I try to fire the coupler, FYS starts.
+Coupler Remedy When I try to fire the coupler, PSA starts.
 You are waiting too long between whistle button presses.
 The Proto-Coupler won't let the engine uncouple on the fly.
 Try lubricating the coupler knuckle with a dry graphite lubricant.
 Do NOT use oil.
-The coupler does not fire or stay coupled.
-The coupler needs to be cleaned.
-Wipe with denatured alcohol (not rubbing alcohol) and let dry.

 Cab Chatter Remedy Sometimes the Cab Chatter sounds don't play.
-Cab Chatter plays only in neutral at random intervals.
+Cab Chatter plays only in neutral.
 Lock-out Remedy I can't get the engine to run after I power up the transformer.
 It sits still with the engine sounds running.
 The engine is locked into the neutral position.
 Follow the procedure in the "Lock into a Direction" section.
 The engine won't lock into forward, neutral, or reverse.
 Engine speed must be below 10 scale mph (approx. 10 volts or less in conventional mode).
 Volume Remedy The sounds seem distorted, especially when the whistle or bell is activated.
 Proto-Sound 2.0 volume is set too high.
-Turn the volume control knob on the bottom of the chassis counterclockwise to reduce the volume.
-Battery Remedy The engine will not leave the initial neutral setting.
-Check to be sure the battery is installed and fully charged.
+Turn the volume control knob on the bottom of the chassis counter- clockwise to reduce the volume.
+Battery Remedy The engine will not leave the initial neutral setting Check to be sure the battery is installed and fully charged.
 See the "Self-Charging Battery Back-Up" section.
 I get no sounds when the engine shifts between directions.
 The battery may be dead or need to be charged.
 See the "Self-Charging Battery Back-Up" section.
 After I turn off my transformer, my engine continues to make sounds before quitting.
 Proto-Sound 2.0 is designed to continue to sound for a few seconds after power to the track has been shut off.
-FYS Remedy The FYS sounds occasionally repeat themselves.
+PSA Remedy The PSA sounds occasionally repeat themselves.
 Proto-Sound 2.0 has a built-in random number generator that randomly selects each sound clip to play.
-Because there are a limited number of sound clips available in each FYS sequence, it is probable that some of these sound clips will be repeated from time to time.
+Because there are a limited number of sound clips available in each PSA sequence, it is probable that some of these sound clips will be repeated from time to time.